s1l0uk/vSPLAT/README.md

 **config file**

-> Fill in the YAML configuration to give the script the needED parameters to connect to your vSphere API
+> Fill in the YAML configuration to give the script the needed parameters to connect to your vSphere API

 ```
 ---